 Since the advent of globalization, the need for people to understand each other in terms of language has grown exponentially.
 We, as a society, therefore, are trying to narrow the gap in language barriers to improve overall communication.
 The main reason for this urge is to create a conducive environment that allows businesses and cooperation to foster and thrive.
 These desires have led to the creation of jobs such as the title of a subtitler in the media and entertainment industries.

 In terms of human history, subtitling is a relatively new form of writing created in the 1900s.
 It was made after the invention of films to help them convey the dialogue of actors to the audience.
 Back then, only silent movies were available.
 The movie had no sound, hence their makers had to find a convenient way to communicate their themes and messages.
 Facials and body cues weren’t enough to capture the audience, keeping them glued to the movie set.

 Since then, the work of a subtitler has dramatically evolved.
 Subtitles are more critical now more than ever.
+And they are not only subtitles in movies or series, they are also made on social networks such as Instagram Reels subtitles.
 They are using technological innovation to break down human barriers to communication continuously.

-So then, whos is a subtitler?
+So then, who is a subtitler?
 Let’s find out.

 But if you prefer to watch a video instead, click here: